prvnpandey/EvTransitMatsim/README.md

 License

-Acknowledgments
+Acknowledgements

 #Introduction

-The goal of this project is to extend MATSim's capabilities to support the simulation of electric buses and their integration into public transit networks.
-This includes modeling:
+This project aims to extend MATSim's capabilities to support the simulation of electric buses and their integration into public transit networks.
+This includes modelling:

 ##Electric bus energy consumption.